 It was amazing to see how his finds often exceed $50 in a single month, available to him just for the taking.
 Not bad!
-But I couldn’t help wonder how his payoff might climb if he knew about other places that harbor free money.
+But I couldn’t help but wonder how his payoff might climb if he knew about other places that harbor free money.

-Not long ago, I toured my jewelry box.
+Recently, I toured my jewelry box.
 What a hoot!
 I found one gold chain now in pieces, a bracelet, and several orphaned earrings—all of it gold from the ‘80s that I don’t wear anymore.
 Something tells me you might find something similar if you go through your drawers and old jewelry boxes.

 Not sure if it’s real gold?
 Follow these simple steps to find out.

 Provided what you have is at least 10k gold (but not gold-plated), it’s like cash—free money.
 Go in person to three jewelry stores or local coin shops to see what they’ll pay you for it, then go with the highest bid.
 Never mail your junk gold to a “gold dealer.”

 Start paying attention to vending machine coin return compartments.
 Luckily, most of them are clear plastic, so you can see into them without getting down and reaching to feel around.
 Winter is the best time to clean up on coins as people are often wearing gloves and don’t feel the coins they leave behind.
 Because there is no way to find that unfortunate person, it’s finders keepers—free money.
 The same goes for ATMs.